Patrick J. Hurley: Pancho Villa Expedition and World War I

 Hurley enlisted in the Indian Territorial Volunteer Militia in 1903 and he later served in the Oklahoma National Guard.
 In 1916, he was called to active duty and participated in the Pancho Villa Expedition.
 After the expedition, he was assigned to the Judge Advocate General's Corps and assigned to Washington D.C.
 During World War I, Hurley served with the Judge Advocate General's Corps of the 6th Army Corps, American Expeditionary Force, in France and helped negotiate with Luxembourg for the passage of allied troops through the neutral country.
 He was also awarded the Army Distinguished Service Medal.

 In November 1918, Hurley was detached to the 76th Field Artillery Regiment and participated it in the battles near Louppy-le-Château, France.
 Hurley was wounded and awarded with Silver Star.

 Interwar years

 Hurley returned to the United States in 1919.
 He married Ruth Wilson, daughter of Henry Braid Wilson, in Washington D.C. that year before returning to Oklahoma.
 The couple would have four children.
 He assisted with the response to the Tulsa Race Massacre in 1921 and was active in Tulsa where he served as president of the First Trust and Savings Bank and the receiver for the Gilliland Oil Company.
 He chaired the 1926 Republican Party of Oklahoma convention.
+Many of the developments Hurley financed in Tulsa included racially discriminatory covenants barring non-white residents.